Snake Creek Bridge

 Snake Creek Bridge is a bascule bridge in the village of Islamorada in the Florida Keys.
 The single-leaf steel bascule bridge carries the Overseas Highway (U.S. 1) over Snake Creek, connecting Plantation Key and Windley Key.
 It is located near mile marker 86.
+The Snake Creek Bridge is notable for being the only remaining drawbridge operating in the Florida Keys.